andrewgazelka/andrewgazelka.github.io/posts/concurrent-rust/suspending-methods.markdown

 > This [(newpavlov's response)] is an inaccurate simplification that, admittedly, their own literature has perpetuated.
 Rust uses informed polling: the resource can wake the scheduler at any time and tell it to poll.
 When this occurs it is virtually identical to completion-based async (sans some small implementation details).

-It even enables **stateless informed polling** which cannot be accomplsihed by the normal means.
+It even enables **stateless informed polling** which cannot be accomplished by the normal means.

 > Normally only the executor would provide the waker implementation, so you only learn which top-level future (task) needs to be re-polled, but not what specific future within that task is ready to proceed.
-However, some future combinators also use a custom waker so they can be more precise about which specific future within the task should be re-polled.
+However, some future combinators also use a custom waker, so they can be more precise about which specific future within the task should be re-polled.

 For instance, a future which selects between multiple tasks might include a custom waker (more concrete example)